Longitudinal electromagnetic waves in the framework of standard classical electrodynamics: Exact solution of the Maxwell system with gradient-type electric and magnetic sources

-(ii) The system of equation (9) has the property of the Fermi--Bose duality.
-It can describe both the massless spin 1/2 particle-antiparticle doublet of the fermions and the massless spin (1,0) doublet of bosons (photon and massless spinless boson).
-In the terms of complex 4-vector (11) equations (9) has the manifestly covariant form
+(ii) The system of equation (\ref{General}) has the property of the Fermi--Bose duality.
+It can describe (\cite{Broglie, Poland}) both the massless spin 1/2 particle-antiparticle doublet of the fermions and the massless spin (1,0) doublet of bosons (photon and massless spinless boson).
+In the terms of complex 4-vector (\ref{Lab15}) equations (\ref{General}) has the manifestly covariant form (\ref{Lab18}) together with the form of massless Dirac equation (\ref{Dirac}) with Clifford--Dirac algebra $\gamma$ matrix representation (\ref{Gamma}) described in \cite{Mexico-3}.